The Best Safaris In Kenya: An Expert Guide

 Remember also the high prices aren’t just paying for the uniformly magnificent accommodation and superb safari experience but a great bulk of what you’re paying contributes to leasing the land and devoting it to conservation.
 Essentially your money is paying to preserve the wildlife habitat.

-Masai Mara wildlife
+Masai Mara safari highlights

 The Masai Mara and the rest of the Serengeti ecosystem has the greatest population of large animals on the planet.
 Sit on a ridge here and watch as thousands of grazers mow the grass while keeping a beady eye out for the predator population that includes famously big lions, as well as cheetah, elusive leopard and cackling hyena.

-All of the famed Big Five (so named because they were the prize targets of early-20th century hunters) are present here: lion, elephant, buffalo, leopard and rhino.
+All of the famed “big five” (so named because they were the prize targets of early-20th century hunters) are present here: lion, elephant, buffalo, leopard and rhino.
 All but the rhino (there’s a growing population but they remain elusive) can be easily seen.

 As well as up to a million plus wildebeest, there are dozens of species of antelope, gazelle and other herbivores including huge numbers of zebra, impala, Thompson’s gazelle and giraffe.
 And the rivers are stuffed with hippos and crocodiles.